blinkk/amagaki-plugin-preview/README.md

 lookup result is only cached as long as the file remains.
 If a backend is not found given a hostname, the result is not cached.

 The proxy server is deployed once per tenant or orgnaization.
+It is deployed on Google App Engine in order to support wildcard subdomains.